enriqueescobar-askida/Kinito.Scrum/MasterEssentials/README.md

 * Development Team
 * Organization

 ## n Development Team != PO & != SM but Devs, QAs, PMs, managers

-Decides the PBIs to do
+Decides the PBIs to do.
+Self oganized

 # Five Scrum Events or time boxes as 5E